thomasjohn/FrameworkValidator/README.md

 Bootstrap 4
 Foundation
 Semantic UI

+Please take a look and send me proposals of additional frameworks you would like to validate.

 # FDL Language

-To describe available frameworks, I have created a human-like language (own compiler).
+To describe available frameworks, I have created a human-like language compiler.
 The compiler:
  checks element's static structure and properties/classes
  checks construction rules